Dailymotion-Pro-Services/custom-embed-v2/index.md

   box-shadow: none !important;
 }
 ```
-> The position of PIP can not be changed dynamically by changing the css while its active.
+> The position of PIP can not be changed dynamically by changing the CSS while it's active.
 Check out below some example pages.

 ### Example Links
 - [PIP simple menu - Mobile](https://dmvs-apac.github.io/custom-embed-v2/examples/pip_simple_menu/)